NoxiousMood/NoxiousMood/README.md

 <br>
 Technology has always fascinated me!
 My purpose? **Building applications that help people stay safe and connected.** 🔥

-I get really addicted to somethihng that sparks my creativity especially while **listening to music**, i love to repo and very love to work open source.
+I get really addicted to something that sparks my creativity especially while **listening to music**, i love to repo and very love to work open source.
 I tend to be  **curious** when something that confuses me.

 <br>
 <br>